pmarkette/frontend-nanodegree-mobile-portfolio/README.md

 To optimize index.html I took the following measures:

 I optimized the pizzeria image by reducing it's size and running it through a compressor.

-I created a tiny thumbnail of the pizzeria image
+I created a tiny thumbnail of the pizzeria image.

+I eliminated render-blocking CSS by putting it inline.

+I eliminated render-blocking javascript by making it asynchronous.

 ####Part 2: Optimize Frames per Second in pizza.html